Frequently Asked Questions

 Will my passport be stamped?

-Yes (think of it as a souvenir!).
-Remember you are travelling completely legally, so there will be no issues upon reentry into the United States.
+Yes (think of it as a souvenir!) or maybe no. It is at the discretion of the Cuban immigration officer.
+Remember you are traveling completely legally so there will be no issues upon reentry into the United States.

 What should I expect when I check in at the airport?

-Departure from an American airport to Cuba is similar to travel to other international destinations.
+At check in you will need to show your Cuban tourist visa and the address of your lodging in Cuba.
+Otherwise departure from an airport to Cuba is similar to travel to other international destinations.

 How many bags should I check in?